Terminal Coalgebras in Countably Many Steps: Kripke Polynomial Functors

 \section{Kripke Polynomial Functors}

-We turn to the first collection of functors mentioned in the title of this paper: the Kripke polynomial functors on $\Set$.
+We turn to the Kripke polynomial set functors.
 The name stems from \emph{Kripke structures} used in modal logic.
 Our definition below is a slight generalization of the (finite) Kripke polynomial functors presented by Jacobs~\cite[Def.~2.2.1]{jacobs}.
-(Kripke polynomial functors using the full power-set functor were originally introduced by R\"{o}{\ss}iger~\cite{Roessiger00}.)
-We admit arbitrary products in lieu of just arbitrary exponents. \begin{defn} The \emph{Kripke polynomial functors} $F$ are the set functors built from the finite power-set functor, constant functors and the identity functor, by using product, coproduct and composition.
+We admit arbitrary products in lieu of just arbitrary exponents.
+(Kripke polynomial functors using the full power-set functor were originally introduced by R\"{o}{\ss}iger~\cite{Roessiger00}.) \begin{defn} The \emph{Kripke polynomial functors} $F$ are the set functors built from the finite power-set functor, constant functors and the identity functor, by using product, coproduct, and composition.
 In other words, Kripke polynomial functors are built according to the following grammar:

 where $A$ ranges over all sets (and is interpreted as a constant functor) and $I$ is an arbitrary index set. \end{defn} \begin{rem} The constant functors could be omitted from the grammar since they are obtainable from the rest of the grammar.
 The constant functor with value $1$ is the empty product.
-For each set $A$, the constant functor with value $A$ is then a coproduct: $A = \coprod_{a \in A} 1$. \end{rem} \begin{example} The Kripke polynomial functor $FX = \powfin(A \times X)$ is the type functor of finitely branching labelled transition systems with a set $A$ of actions. \end{example} \begin{rem} An endofunctor is \emph{finitary} if it preserves directed colimits.
-Worrell~\cite{worrell:05} proved that for every finitary set functor the terminal coalgebra is obtained in $\omega+\omega$ steps.
-We prove a version of Worrell's result but for Kripke polynomial functors.
+For each set $A$, the constant functor $C_A$ with value $A$ is then a coproduct, since $A = \coprod_{a \in A} 1$. \end{rem} \begin{example} \begin{enumerate} \item The Kripke polynomial functor $FX = \powfin(A \times X)$ is the type functor of finitely branching labelled transition systems with a set $A$ of actions. \item The closely-related functor $FX = \powfin^{+}X$ of all nonempty finite sets is not a Kripke polynomial functor.
+This follows from \Cref{P:Kripke-only}. \item The functor $FX = \powfin^{+}X$ is finitary.
+The functor $FX = X^\N$, where $\N$ is the set of natural numbers, is a Kripke polynomial functor which is not finitary. \end{enumerate} \end{example}

-There are Kripke polynomial set functors which are not finitary.
-One example of such a functor is $F(X) = X^{\Nat}$, where $\Nat$ is the set of natural numbers.
-There are also finitary set functors which are not Kripke polynomial functors.
-One example (see~\autoref{omitted}) is the functor assigning to a set $X$ the set of \emph{nonempty} finite subsets of $X$. \smnote{Omitted proofs should come in an appendix (as usual for conference papers); so I brought back Larry's proof in Appendix~D.} \end{rem}
+\begin{proposition} The only Kripke polynomial functors $F$ with $|F1| = 1$ are the powers of the identity functor. \end{proposition}

+\begin{proof} We prove by induction on the Kripke polynomial functor $F$ that if $|F1| = 1$, then there is some $n$ such that $F \simeq \Id^n$.
+(With $n = 0$, we mean that $F\simeq C_1$.)
+Here and below, we write $F\simeq G$ to indicate that $F$ and $G$ are naturally isomorphic functors.